eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 - often this is a sign you have to simplify
 - When you get a design that uses lifetimes to have a completely clone()-free flow, it is really satisfying.
 And you can expect it to be fast.

+## Hiring {#hiring}

+Is it hard to hire Rust programmers?
+No.

+First, some mainstream languages like Python and TypeScript are so easy to hire for that they wrap back around and become hard.
+How do you find a truly talented Python programmer?
+You have to sift through a thousand mediocre resumes.

+Secondly, there's a selection effect for quality.
+Programmers who are curious, driven, and passionate will learn new technologies that attract them.
+"Has used Rust", "has written open-source projects in Rust", or "wants to use Rust professionally" is a huge positive signal about a candidate.

+Personally I've never identified as a "Python programmer" or a "Rust programmer".
+I'm just a programmer!
+When you learn enough languages you can form an orthogonal basis set of programming languages and translate concepts across them.
+And I think the same is true for the really talented programmers: they will just pick up the language.

 # The Bad {#bad}

 ## Typechecker Performance {#type-perf}